 Our goal is to not only provide quality service but to also educate people about feral bee colonies and swarms in Arizona.
 We are here to provide you the answers to any questions you have about feral bee swarms and colonies on your property.

 With the latest technology and bee control products and techniques.
-We ensure a safe and effective service each and every time to keep you and your loved ones safe and worry free.
+We ensure a safe and effective service each and every time to keep you and your loved ones safe and worry-free.
 Depending on the problem and what the bees are getting into.
 After the bees are treated or have been removed the honeycomb will need to be cut out as well.
 Also, the area will need to be sealed up properly to keep other feral bee colonies out in the future.
-Phoenix Bee Removal is equipped with all the latest and greatest in tools and knowledge in bee and honeycomb removal and repair.
+Phoenix Bee Removal is equipped with all the latest and greatest in tools and years of experience and knowledge in bee and honeycomb removal and repair.

-The jobs we encounter are all unique and must be treated in a specific manner to keep everyone safe.
+The jobs we encounter are all unique and must be treated in a specific manner to keep everyone and everything safe.
 When you hire a bee removal company you will need a company who is always prepared for any situation that may pop up.
-Honey bees are always surprising us in what the pick to call a home and every year brings new challenges adding to our arsenal of bee removal and control techniques.
+Honey bees are always surprising us in what the pick to call a home and every year brings new challenges adding to our arsenal of bee removal and control techniques we have.

 All the products we use are environmentally friendly and we make sure they are used in a safe and proper manner.
-An established feral bee colony can bee dangerous and can quickly get out of hand.
-Our technicians will implement safe elimination or removal techniques to keep you and your family, neighbors, pets, and property safe.
+An established feral beehive/colony can be dangerous and can quickly get out of hand.
+Every year we have someone getting hurt improperly treating bees or wasps.
+A licensed and trained technician is very important for safe bee removal and control.
+Our technicians will implement safe elimination, removal, extraction techniques to keep you and your family, neighbors, pets, and property safe.

 Customer satisfaction is our main priority, it's what this company was built on.
 We will work hard to find a solution to your honey bee problem and always try to exceed in customer service and satisfaction.